 - Corrosion might possibly occur after prolonged use.

 Best Submersible Sump Pump — Red Lion RL-SC50V

 - 10-foot power cord;

 - Submersible design with a vertical float switch.

 If you are looking for a good submersible sump pump, you should definitely consider the Red Lion.
 This model is a serious player that offers durability, efficiency, and powerful operation.

 Here's the deal:

 This model has a powerful motor but works rather quietly.
-Chances are, you won’t even notice that it’s there.
+Chances are, you won't even notice that it's there.
 The installation process is easy and requires only some basic DIY skills.
-The cord is 10 feet long, which is more than many other pumps have to offer.
+The cord is 10 feet long—more than what most pumps offer.

 It's hard to find fault in the Red Lion.
 This is an extremely durable, heavy-duty sump pump that is more than able to do its job properly.
 And thanks to its submersible design, it will be an inconspicuous helper in your household.

 - Works fast;